-The first tour of the summer season is offered the first week in June, when the core programs begin, and the last is offered during the week of the last session, which is the first week of September.
+The first tour of the summer season is offered the first week in June, when the core programs begin, and the last is offered during the week of the last session – Wednesday, August 30 this year.
 There are no public tours September through May.

 Other than the Wednesday tours, studios are closed to visitors.
 People who visit on non-tour days may walk down the central stairs as well as visit the school store.
 Events that are held as part of Haystack’s Summer Evening Program Series, are held in the school’s Gateway Auditorium (unless otherwise noted), and are free and open to the public.
 Please join us for these summer events when you are “on island.”